-Coca-Cola named official sponsor of Rugby World Cup 2015
+Coca-Cola Company named official sponsor of Rugby World Cup 2015

 The partnership was announced today in London, where Brian O’Driscoll surprised rugby mad teens with a very special training session.

 The session took place at The Petchey Academy in Hackney, giving teen rugby players from local amateur club, the Hackney Bulls, and schools across East London the chance learn some new rugby skills from one of the world’s greatest ever players.

 The Coca‑Cola Company’s Rugby World Cup 2015 ambassador Brian O’Driscoll, the most capped player in international rugby history (141), said: “I'm really excited to be working with Coca‑Cola for Rugby World Cup 2015 and see this as an opportunity to bring the game to a wider audience.
 As a former professional sportsman, I’m a passionate believer in the importance of leading an active, healthy lifestyle and understanding the benefits of physical activity.
 Today’s surprise session was a great way to kick start the partnership between Coca‑Cola and Rugby World Cup.

 “East London is not an area of the country that is synonymous with rugby.
 But Rugby World Cup 2015 is going to bring a whole new audience to our game and I’m excited to be to be working with Coca‑Cola to show fans new and old just how enjoyable and exciting the sport can be,” O’Driscoll continued.

 The exciting new partnership for Coca‑Cola continues its rich heritage in the international game and marks almost two decades as a partner of the world’s most iconic rugby event.

 As rugby fever begins to grip the host country and the rest of the world, Coca‑Cola looks forward to celebrating the passion, excitement and happiness of Rugby World Cup 2015 with fans throughout Ireland.